István Mihalecz (footballer, born 1947)

-István Mihalecz (born 16 June 1947) is a Hungarian football retired manager and a former player.
+István Mihalecz (16 June 1947 – 7 June 2026) was a Hungarian football manager and a player.
 His son is also a football manager, named István Mihalecz.

 Career

-Zalaegerszeg

-on 1 September 2003, he was appointed as the manager of Nemzeti Bajnokság I club Zalaegerszegi TE.
+On 1 September 2003, Mihalecz was appointed the manager of Nemzeti Bajnokság I club Zalaegerszegi TE.

-Haladás

 In the 2004–05 Nemzeti Bajnokság II, Haladás finished in the 13th position.
 However, they were not relegated thanks to changes in the number of teams participating in the Nemzeti Bajnokság II.

 On 24 June 2005, he resigned as a manager of Szombathelyi Haladás.

+Death

+Mihalecz died on 7 June 2026, at the age of 78.